pepfar-datim/landing-page-app/README.md

 As mentioned above, the Landing Page app currently only shows the [Rich Text and Video Dashboard Widget](https://github.com/pepfar-datim/dashboard-information-widget/),

 Also, all users see the same dashboard when they login.
-There is no way to show different items depending on the user's roles and permissions.
-(Though as with normal dashboards, if visualizations are configured with user org unit, then different users will see only the data that is relevant to them.)
+There is no way to show different dashboards depending on the user's roles and permissions.

-Data statistics on visualizations are not currently recorded at this time, however this is planned for a future release of the application, when visualizations can be displayed.